Skip to content

 August to November: TDS quarterly + scrutiny windows

-31 August: TDS Q1 quarterly returns from deductors.
+31 August: Q1 quarterly returns from deductors.
 Your Q1 TDS (April to June interest) lands on 26AS by mid-September.

-31 October: TDS Q2 returns from deductors.
+31 October: Q2 returns from deductors.
 TDS for July to September should be on 26AS by mid-November.

 December to March: notice season + condonation filings